Add

 • Both allow:

-• Global styles (typo, colors, spacing).
+• Global styles (typography, colors, spacing).

 • Reusable components.

-• Implementation of a design system.
+• Setting up a design system.

 CMS: collections, relationships, dynamic content